A simplified approach to generating synthetic data for disclosure control: Introduction and background

-If data consist of $(Y|X)$ and inference is required for a statistic $Q$ from the synthesised data, conditional on unchanged variables $X$, then the variance estimator derived in \cite{RRR_2003} and our new variance estimators require that all of the observed data $Y$ are replaced by synthetic values.
-Reiter \cite{Reiter_partial} derived results for making inferences when only part of $Y$ is synthesised and Reiter and Kinney \cite{reiter_kinney_2012} pointed out that sampling from the PPD was not needed for what they term ``partially synthetic" data.
-Their examples include cases where all the data are synthesised.
+We assume that the observed data consist of $(Y_{obs},X)$ and all or part of $Y_{obs}$ are to be replaced by synthesised data $D_{syn}$ while the original values of $X$ are all retained and the dependence of $Y_{obs}$ on $X$ is respected in $D_{syn}$.
+Those left unchanged will often include design variables such as stratum indicators or weights that define the relation between the distribution of the observed data and the population from which it has been sampled.
+When inference is carried out for a statistic $Q$, conditional on $X$, from $(D_{syn}|X)$ then the variance estimator derived in \cite{RRR_2003} and our new variance estimators require that all of the observed data $Y_{obs}$ are replaced by synthetic values.
+Reiter \cite{Reiter_partial} derived results for making inferences when only part of $Y_{obs}$ is synthesised and Reiter and Kinney \cite{reiter_kinney_2012} pointed out that sampling from the PPD was not needed for what they term ``partially synthetic" data.
+Their examples include cases where all of $Y_{obs}$ are synthesised.
 They distinguish fully synthetic data, which requires sampling from the PPD, from partially synthetic data, which does not, by the fact that no new units are introduced in partially synthetic data so that synthetic populations sampled from the PPD are not needed.